antonyxsik/antonyxsik.github.io/_pages/code.md

 LatticeKrig R Package
 ======

 The `LatticeKrig` R package provides methods for efficiently interpolating massive spatial datasets using large numbers of basis functions and sparsity in key matrices.
+One of my recent project involved increasing the efficiency and accuracy of such methods, which led to my involvement in developing a new release of `LatticeKrig`.
+Many computational roadblocks have been removed in the current version, and a number of new methods and improvements have been added.

 The current binaries can be downloaded from <a href="https://cran.r-project.org/web/packages/LatticeKrig/" target="_blank">CRAN</a>.

-One of my recent projects involved increasing the efficiency and accuracy of such methods, along with providing software for reproducibility.
-As a result, I am currently developing a new release of `LatticeKrig`.
-The development version can be downloaded from this <a href="https://github.com/antonyxsik/Normalization-Paper/tree/main" target="_blank">repository</a>, where significant computational roadblocks have been removed.
-Further updates will include experimentation with different basis functions, change of support, and data fusion!
+Further updates will include experimentation with different basis functions, change of support, and data fusion capabilities!

 <p align="center" style="margin: 20px 0;">
   <img src='/images/air_temp_LK.png' width='780'><br/>